 - Contact Us

-Strawberries, raspberries, black and red currants, gooseberries, plums, cherries, apples, pears, figs, grapes, the list of soft fruit plants is extensive.
+Strawberries, raspberries, black and red currants, gooseberries, plums, cherries, apples, pears, figs, grapes, the list of soft and top fruit plants are extensive.
 All these and more can be grown in our gardens.

 This term includes fruit such as strawberries, raspberries, blackcurrants & gooseberries.

 At Aylett Nurseries, we have a large and varied stock of soft fruit plants that will produce rewarding yields, and be decorative in a kitchen garden or in an ornamental border.

 In most gardens, there should be room to grow at least some fruit for use in the home.
 These types of plants occupy the minimum of space, and you will have the pleasure of eating delicious healthy fruit.

-This term includes fruit such as plums, cherries, apples and pears.
+This term includes fruit such as apples, pears, plums and cherries.

 Fruit trees and bushes will succeed in most garden soils that are not excessively acid or alkaline, or in containers.
 They are at their best when located in full sun and sheltered from cold winds.

 Apples will require cross-pollination between different varieties to ensure good fruit set.
 We have a list of varieties available in their groups in accordance with the Royal Horticultural Society pollination table.
 Some varieties do not produce pollen; these are Triploids and require groups of three trees to ensure pollination.
 Apples can be pollinated by some Crab Apples (Malus), e.g. John Downie or Golden Hornet.